 - Reducing absenteeism and employee turnover rates

-Unfortunately, you can’t acquire a health and safety culture at the flick of a switch.
+Unfortunately, you can’t acquire a health and safety culture at work at the flick of a switch.
 A positive safety culture is about having positive values, attitudes, competencies and behaviour from employees and leaders from all levels.
 It takes commitment and dedication across the entire workforce.

 The new ISO 45001:2018 now includes the requirement ‘Leadership and Commitment’ (5.1), which describes the aims to develop, lead and promote a Health and Safety culture that involves all employees on the following: